CityofToronto/bdit_data-sources/gis/gccview/README.md

 `primary_key`(required when pulling an audited table): Primary key for the layer

 `is_partitioned`: Whether table will be a child table of a parent table or with no feature, specify the option on the command line will set this option to True; while not specifying will give the default False.

+`include_additional_layers`: Whether additional layer should be pulled (only applicable for centreline, specify the option on the command line will set this option to True; while not specifying will give the default False.

 Example of pulling the library layer (table with no feature) to the gis schema.